amphibian/pi.name_wrangler.ee_addon/README.markdown

 - **type**: the type of name(s) to return.
 Either "full", "first", "middle", "first+middle", or "last".
 Defaults to "full".
 - **form**: either "singular" or "posessive".
 Defaults to "singular".
+- **multiple**: if set to "off", Name Wrangler will not look for multiple names (useful for when you want to use ampersands within names).
 - **and**: word or character entity to use  before the last name at the end of a list of names.
 Defaults to "&amp;".

 ###Example use: